Published on April 19th, 2017 | by LedgerOnline0

-Today, her son Daniel is a psychiatrist in New York City.
+Today, her son Daniel has a private psychoanalytic practice in New York City.
 He and his wife, Nancy, have one son, Joshua, 12, whom Sophia adores.

 She is matter-of-fact when she speaks of her experiences during the war, but here and there she becomes emotional.

 She says she was robbed of her childhood.